wmde/wikibase-release-pipeline/docs/add-extensions.md

-# Installing Extensions
+# Adding Extensions

-The Wikibase Docker Image supplied with Wikibase Suite (WBS) includes [several commonly used extensions](../../development/images/wikibase/README.md#bundled-extensions).
+The Wikibase Docker Image supplied with Wikibase Suite (WBS) includes [several commonly used extensions](../development/images/wikibase/README.md#bundled-extensions).
 You can install additional MediaWiki or Wikibase extensions specifically for your instance.

 The [MediaWiki Extension Distributor](https://www.mediawiki.org/wiki/Special:ExtensionDistributor) provides downloadable extension packages for supported MediaWiki versions.
 Before installing an extension, read its documentation to understand what it does and identify its compatibility requirements, dependencies, configuration, and installation instructions.